 Remedy

-Certain two-door vehicles may not comply with the requirements of Canada Motor Vehicle Safety Standard (CMVSS) 108 - Lighting System and Retroreflective Devices.
-Some taillight assemblies may have a damaged rear LED side marker light, making it inoperable and are therefore not compliant with the requirements of the standard.
-This could reduce vehicle conspicuity, which could increase the risk of a crash causing injury and/or damage to property.
+Certain motorcycles outfitted with the police authority package may not comply with the requirements of Canada Motor Vehicle Safety Standard (CVMSS) 108 - Lighting System and Retroreflective Devices.
+The brake light is deactivated when the "light switch off" function is activated, which is contrary to the requirements of the standard.
+This would also reduce vehicle conspicuity to following road users, which could increase the risk of a crash causing injury and/or property damage.

 Safety Risk